paulgear/ntpmon/README.txt

   https://assets.nagios.com/downloads/nagioscore/docs/nagioscore/3/en/perfdata.html

-- Removed support for changing thresholds; if the one person on the Internet who actually uses this really wants it, I'll probably add it back. :-)
+- Removed support for changing thresholds; if the one person on the Internet who actually uses this really wants it, I might add it back. :-)

 Startup delay